juucustodio/docs.pt-br/docs/visual-basic/reference/command-line-compiler/recurse.md

  Opcional.
 O diretório no qual você deseja que a pesquisa comece.
 Se não for especificado, a pesquisa começará no diretório do projeto.

  `file`
- Necessário.
+ Obrigatório.
 Os arquivos a serem pesquisados.
 São permitidos caracteres curinga.

 ## <a name="remarks"></a>Comentários